 Read Allison’s full bio »

-Ian A. Mance is a Staff Attorney with Southern Coalition’s Criminal Justice Reform team.
-Mance first joined SCSJ in 2013 by way of a Soros Justice Fellowship from the Open Society Foundations, during which he focused on utilizing traffic stop data to challenge racial profiling practices by law enforcement.
-As a Staff Attorney, his current practice includes cases involving police misconduct, prison conditions, and wrongful convictions.
+Ian A. Mance is a staff attorney with Southern Coalition’s criminal justice team.
+He joined SCSJ in 2013 by way of a Soros Justice Fellowship, during which he focused on utilizing traffic stop data to challenge racial profiling practices by law enforcement.
+His efforts working with community organizers in Durham helped lead to a formal finding of “racial bias and racial profiling”...

 Read Ian’s full bio »

 Gregory K. Moss Jr. is an attorney and project manager on the voting rights team.
 He works to educate voters on various issues related to voting.
 Gregory also assists the team with preparing for voting rights litigation.
 Gregory attended North Carolina Central University for college

 Peggy D. Nicholson is Director of the Youth Justice Project, which works to ensure equity, fairness, and justice for North Carolina youth in high-quality education, juvenile, and criminal systems.
 She graduated from the University of North Carolina with a B.A. in Political Science and African Studies, and earned her J.D. from the University of Virginia School of Law in 2011.
 Read Peggy’s full bio »